 Ultrasounds are useful diagnostic tools for a variety of women’s health issues.
-At Perinatal Diagnostic Center, in Thousand Oaks, Mission Hills, West Hills, and Ventura, California, Daryoush Jadali, MD, and the team offer gynecology ultrasounds to examine your reproductive organs for signs of gynecologic conditions including uterine fibroids and polycystic ovary syndrome.
-Call Perinatal Diagnostic Center to schedule an appointment for an ultrasound today.
+At Perinatal Diagnostic Center & Women's Ultrasound, in Thousand Oaks, Mission Hills, West Hills, and Ventura, California, Daryoush Jadali, MD, and the team offer gynecology ultrasounds to examine your reproductive organs for signs of gynecologic conditions including uterine fibroids and polycystic ovary syndrome.
+Call Perinatal Diagnostic Center & Women's Ultrasound to schedule an appointment for an ultrasound today.

-An ultrasound is a noninvasive diagnostic imaging test that the team at Perinatal Diagnostic Center uses to examine your reproductive organs.
+An ultrasound is a noninvasive diagnostic imaging test that the team at Perinatal Diagnostic Center and Ultrasound uses to examine your reproductive organs.

 An ultrasound creates images by sending sound waves through your body.
 The waves bounce back off your internal organs and tissues.
 The ultrasound machine collects the returning waves and converts the information into images.

-Perinatal Diagnostic Center offers traditional two-dimensional ultrasounds as well as advanced 3D and 4D ultrasounds for more detailed images.
+Perinatal Diagnostic Center and Ultrasound offers traditional two-dimensional ultrasounds as well as advanced 3D and 4D ultrasounds for more detailed images.

 Your doctor may use a pelvic ultrasound to examine your reproductive organs for signs of disease or structural abnormalities.

 For example, if you suffer from irregular, heavy periods, your doctor may use an ultrasound to examine your uterus for fibroids or polyps that could be interfering with your reproductive health.